alanwang20/ResuMind/replit.md

 ## User Flow

 ### Step 1: Profile Creation
+Users have two options:

+**Option A: Upload Resume (Quick Start)**
+- Click or drag-and-drop existing resume (PDF, DOCX, or TXT)
+- AI automatically extracts and parses all information
+- Form fields auto-populate with extracted data
+- Review and edit as needed

+**Option B: Manual Entry**
-User enters comprehensive profile information:
+- Enter comprehensive profile information manually:
   - Personal details (name, contact, links)
   - Education history (with GPA, achievements)
   - Work experiences (with achievements)
   - Skills (categorized, with proficiency)
   - Projects (optional, with technologies)

 Data is validated and stored in SQLite database with unique session ID.